CrayLabs/SmartSim/.github/pull_request_template.md

  - [ ] Code review for style, design, and accuracy
  - [ ] Unit test review for completeness and accuracy
+ - [ ] Verify ``changelog.rst`` entry
- - [ ] Verification of Github CI/CD actions passing
+ - [ ] Verify Github CI/CD actions passing
- - [ ] Verification of external WLM tests passing
+ - [ ] Verify external WLM tests passing
- - [ ] Review of documentation for proper content, build, and rendering
+ - [ ] Review documentation for proper content, build, and rendering
- - [ ] Review of examples for sufficient breadth and accuracy
+ - [ ] Review and run examples for sufficient breadth and accuracy
  - [ ] Independent developer feature stress test
  - [ ] Prior to closing the associated issue, verify documentation and examples have been properly uploaded to ``craylabs.org`` and all CI/CD tests pass post merge